 Best cheese shops in Melbourne

 A two-decade fixture of Victoria Market, Bill’s Farm is located on the fruit and vegetable side of the deli hall.
-A former secondary school mathematics teacher, Bill is the bee’s knees of cheese expertise, being a qualified cheese grader and dairy judge.
+A former secondary school mathematics teacher, Bill is the bee’s knees of cheese, being a qualified cheese grader and dairy judge.
 His shop has European and Australian cheeses plus plenty of smallgoods to enrich your dairy experience.
-Grab some Holy Goat; perhaps the wrinkly, citrussy La Luna, or the cute-as-a-button, bite-sized, velvety Piccolo.
+Grab some Holy Goat, perhaps the wrinkly, citrussy La Luna, or the cute-as-a-button, bite-sized, velvety Piccolo.

-With one of the biggest selections of cheese in Melbourne, their range is diverse and around 80 per cent imported.
+With one of the biggest selections of cheese in Melbourne, the Cheese Shop Deli range is diverse, and around 80 per cent are imported.
 Among the trove is the fast-selling Il Forteto, an earthy Tuscan pecorino stuffed with shaved truffle.
 On the domestic side, “import replacement cheeses” like the Victorian-produced washed rind L’Artisan Mountain Man are choice picks.

 Tony Nicolini’s deli is a trove of imported and locally produced Italian smallgoods – cured meats, sausages, pasta, candied fruit, aged balsamic vinegar and biscotti.
 Imagine the spread you could assemble here, picnicophiles...
 But let’s not forget the cheese.
 Although pecorino, a hard cheese made from ewes’ milk, is the speciality here, it’s the hunky chunks of freshly cut Parmigiano-Reggiano that walk out the door.